Perspective | Will covid-19 make this the Turkey Day without political fights?

 This covid-19 shutdown is the small respite that everyone needed, the pass that is going to prevent an entire subcategory of familial angst in 2020.

-It was the reprieve that David Yancey hoped for.
+It was the reprieve that one former Texas firefighter hoped for.

-“Besides not spreading COVID, I think it’s a good thing families should not get together for Thanksgiving this year,” tweeted Yancey, a stained-glass artist and former firefighter in Texas who will not be seeing extended family this year.
+“Besides not spreading COVID, I think it’s a good thing families should not get together for Thanksgiving this year,” tweeted the firefighter, who will not be seeing extended family this year.
 “The way things are going, I don’t think opposing political party family members should gain access to carving knives under the same roof.”

 But no.